MichelleMarano1/ArcGIS_API/README.md

-# Activity Log 7 - 10 Weeks
+# Activity Log for weeks 7 - 10
 Learning Development Log for Geom99

-## Week 7 and 10: AWS EC2 and ArcGIS Server
+## Learning to use AWS EC2 and ArcGIS Server

 | Task Name     | Date     | Time   | Outcomes | Resources  | To Do / HomeWork |
 | ------------- |:--------:| ------ | ---------| ---------- | ----- |